-Welcome to Week Three of the 2022 NFL season.
+Welcome to Week Four of the 2023 NFL season.
 Here at Buffalo Sports Page we will attempt to inform and educate our readers about the Buffalo Bills’ upcoming opponent and what each team might do to emerge victorious.

-The Bills’ third game of 2022 will take place at Hard Rock Stadium in Miami, Florida as they face the Miami Dolphins.
+The Bills’ fourth game of 2023 will take place at Highmark Stadium in Orchard Park, New York as they face the Miami Dolphins.
 Here’s what you should know:

 In contrast, McDaniel – a longtime protégé of Mike and Kyle Shanahan – has brought their version of the West Coast offense to South Beach.
 The system is very creative in its ability to attack matchups and utilizes a lot of play-action passes, bootlegs and rollouts designed around the threat of outside-zone runs.

-The Dolphins’ philosophy relies on a mobile offensive line that pushes defenders from sideline to sideline on “stretch” runs that encourages its tailbacks to find holes on the opposite side of the play’s direction and cut back against the grain.
-Executing these blocks are former All-Pro Terron Armstead, youngsters Liam Eichenberg and Austin Jackson, veterans Robert Hunt and Connor Williams and versatile fullback Alec Ingold and tight end Durham Smythe, and have allowed the lowest pressure rate in the NFL so far through three weeks (21.2 percent) and one sack.
+The Dolphins’ running philosophy relies on a mobile offensive line that pushes defenders from sideline to sideline on “stretch” runs that encourages its tailbacks to find holes on the opposite side of the play’s direction and cut back against the grain.
+Executing these blocks are former All-Pro Terron Armstead, Isaiah Wynn, Austin Jackson, Robert Hunt and Connor Williams, versatile fullback Alec Ingold and tight end Durham Smythe, and have allowed the lowest pressure rate in the NFL so far through three weeks (21.2 percent) and one sack.
 Conversely, the team they’re facing – Buffalo – has the highest pressure rate through three weeks (50.6 percent).

 While the outside/wide zone is the team’s foundational run, McDaniel will also use power plays, traps, sweeps and counters as a changeup tactic and will throw in some misdirection concepts like end-arounds and reverses as well.
 These are usually carried out by speed threats Raheem Mostert, Jeff Wilson Jr. (out with an injury) and De’Von Achane.
 This system has made many a star out of running backs for decades and most of Miami’s runs are executed out of “21” personnel (two backs, one tight end).
 Mostert and Wilson, for what it’s worth, were one of two running back tandems last year with each player gaining over 800 yards on the ground.

 The reason why the Shanahan coaching tree likes to have two running backs on the field most of the time is to give credibility to the belief that they will call a running play at any time while also taking advantage of smaller defenders who are used to being on the field to stop the pass and forcing the opposition to use more basic coverages.
 According to former MMQB/SI writer Andy Benoit, “Shanahan plays with two backs more than any schemer, by a wide margin…. with two backs in, the Niners compel defenses to prepare for more run possibilities, which limits their options in coverages.
 Shanahan exploits the suddenly predictable coverages through route combinations or mismatch-making formation wrinkles.”

 Wideouts Tyreek Hill and Jaylen Waddle are similar receivers – each are polished route runners, have good hands and speed to burn, and are adept at picking up yards after the catch, especially on in-breaking routes.
 They can also return punts in a pinch and are liberally used by McDaniel in jet and orbit motion to influence defenders’ responsibilities and create leverage and space.
-Hill and Waddle are also dangerous ballcarriers and will sometimes line up at running back, and 6’6” tight end Mike Gesicki is a red zone threat.
+Hill and Waddle are also dangerous ballcarriers and will sometimes line up at running back.

 Like his colleagues, McDaniel will have his wide receivers, running backs and tight ends line up in unusual places in the formation to determine if defenses are playing man or zone coverage and will have his wide receivers stay inside the numbers to give them extra room to run routes and to serve as additional blockers.
 His scheme makes excellent use of shifts and motions, especially to create false reads and favorable angles in the running game, and the receivers’ pass patterns work well off one another with many intersecting routes at all three levels.